 During data taking ATLAS sees a bunch crossing event every 25 ns, i.e., sees collisions (referred to as events) at an average rate of 40 MHz.
 That is far more events than we could read out from the detector, store to disk, or reasonable process afterwards.
 Luckily for the typical physics analysis, we are only interested in a small subset of the data, so we use a trigger system that selects those events that are interesting for physics analysis, and only those are stored to disk.

 The ATLAS experiment has a two-level trigger system, consisting of the Level-1 Trigger (L1) and the High-Level Trigger (HLT).
 L1 gets only limited data from the detector systems, but can process all input events (i.e., every 25 ns).
-L1 runs very simple algorithms in FPGA hardware in about 2 microseconds, with and output rate of about 100 kHz.
+L1 runs very simple algorithms in FPGA hardware in about 2 microseconds, with an output rate of about 100 kHz.
 When an event is accepted by L1, it is moved from event buffers in the detector electronics to temporary storage space in the HLT computing farm.
 HLT has access to the full detector information and can run a simplified version of the full event reconstruction algorithms.
-HLT has an output rate of about 1.5 kHz and all events accepted by the HLT are sent to permanent storage.
+HLT has an output rate of about 3.5 kHz and all events accepted by the HLT are sent to permanent storage.

 There are two reasons why you may have to worry about triggers in your analysis:

 The algorithms, corrections, and calibrations used by the triggers are different from the versions you use in analysis.
 This means the trigger selection may miss some events that your analysis selection would have picked up, even if the trigger nominally has a “looser” selection.
-If that happens your analysis will have to account for that.
+If that happens, your analysis will have to account for that.

 Your analysis may want to use events that the trigger isn’t even designed to select in the first place.
 In that case your analysis group will have to work with the trigger group to add your analysis signature to the trigger, so events you care about will be recorded in the future.